No. 33 Squadron RAF: Post War operations (1946–1990s)

-The squadron reformed on 14 June 1971 at RAF Odiham as the RAF's first Westland Puma squadron it took part in the Gulf War of 1991, the Kosovo War in the late 1990s, relief operations during the flooding in Mozambique in 2000 and NATO operations in Bosnia in the early 2000s.
+The squadron reformed on 14 June 1971 at RAF Odiham, Hampshire as the RAF's first Westland Puma squadron.
+It took part in the Gulf War of 1991 and the Kosovo War in the late 1990s.
+On 13 June 1997, the squadron moved from Odiham to Benson.

+21st century (2000–2025)

+The squadron participated in relief operations during the flooding in Mozambique in 2000 and NATO operations in Bosnia in the early 2000s.

-On 8 August 2007, the crash of No. 33 Squadron Puma HC.1 ZA934 left three personnel dead out of twelve on board in Catterick Garrison.
-The inquest coroner called No. 33 Squadron "a sloppy outfit", that allowed an unqualified crew to operate the helicopter.
+On 8 August 2007, the crash of No. 33 Squadron Puma HC1 ZA934 left three personnel dead out of twelve on board in Catterick Garrison.
+At the inquest, the coroner described No. 33 Squadron as "a sloppy outfit", that allowed an unqualified crew to operate the helicopter.
 A recording played at the inquest revealed pilot Dave Sale remarking, "let's scare the shit out of this taxi", before apparently flying 5 ft above a taxi, an incident that happened two hours prior to the crash, during the same flight.
 A court-martial of the co-pilot stated that "the officers on this board are shocked at the lack of professional standards displayed by those responsible for the aircraft."

 The squadron was deployed to Iraq as part of Operation Telic in 2009.

-The Puma HC.1 was withdrawn from service and was replaced by the Puma HC.2 in December 2012.
+The Puma HC1 was withdrawn from service and was replaced by the Puma HC2 in December 2012.

-On 11 October 2015, one personnel member of the squadron was killed in an accident in Kabul, Afghanistan, whilst landing at the NATO Training and Support Mission HQ.
+On 11 October 2015, one member of the squadron was killed in an accident in Kabul, Afghanistan, whilst landing at the NATO Training and Support Mission Headquarters.
 A Ministry of Defence spokesman said the crash was "an accident and not the result of insurgent activity".
-The pilot was named a day later, and was repatriated back to the UK on the 20th.
-The Flight Lieutenant's CO commented saying "He died tragically doing a job he loved and flying an aircraft he had personally invested so much time developing.
+The pilot was named a day later, and was repatriated back to the UK on 20 October.
+The Flight Lieutenant's commanding officer said "He died tragically doing a job he loved and flying an aircraft he had personally invested so much time developing.
 A loving husband, his loyalty and devotion to his friends, work colleagues and the job was unequalled and his memory and contribution will live on."
 A post mortem found he died of multiple injuries at an inquest.
 The inquest was adjourned indefinitely until the conclusion of separate inquiries being undertaken by the Ministry of Defence were completed.

-Previous aircraft

-Memorials
+The Puma HC2 was retired from service in March 2025.
+The squadron disbanded in October 2025, with its standard being lodged at RAF Cranwell so that it may be reclaimed if the squadron is reformed in future.